 Piece-Dyed vs. Solution-Dyed Fabrics

 How Is Solution Dyed Acrylic Fabric Different From Other Fabrics?

 Why Acrylic Fabric Is the Ideal Choice for Our Outdoor Pool Bean Bags

 - It’s durable and long-lasting even when frequently used in direct sunlight.

 - It dries quickly after use, which reduces the chances of mildew or mould growth.

 - It’s strong yet comfortable.

 - It’s attractive and colourful, and it’ll stay that way for many years.

-If you’re looking for the perfect poolside solution, think big.
+If you’re looking for the best pool floats, or a large dog bed, think big.
 Our Portsea bean bag loungers will maintain their colour and keep you floating in cloud-like bliss with solution-dyed beauty and our highest standards of quality craftsmanship.